aiida-cusp/aiida-cusp/docs/source/user_guide/calculators/vasp_calculator.rst

 After the calculation has finished, parsed outputs are available via the calculation nodes `outputs.parsed_results` key.
 Note that the contents that are stored to this output key of course depend the parser plugin used for the calculation (see the :ref:`Parsers section<user-guide-parsers>`).
 By default the :class:`~aiida_cusp.calculators.VaspCalculation` class uses the :ref:`VaspFileParser<user-guide-parsers-vaspfileparser>` to parse the generated results.
-Note that if no additional parser options are passed to this parser class only the `CONTCAR`, `vasprun.xml` and `OUTCAR` files will be avilable in the calculation's outputs.
+Note that if no additional parser options are passed to this parser class only the `CONTCAR`, `vasprun.xml` and `OUTCAR` files will be available in the calculation's outputs.

 .. note::